centre-for-educational-technology/Picture_Labelling_Game/readme.md

 </IfModule>
 ```

-### 4. Import the database scheme
+### 4. Import the database scheme and default pictures

 Run `artisan migrate` to create database tables

+Run `php artisan db:seed` to add default pictures

 ## Post-installation procedures

 Register a new user.
 The first user of the system is admin by default.
-Admin should upload pictures to start using the game.
+Admin can upload pictures, view and get statistics.

 ## Development